The ‘Coronasomnia’ Crisis: How COVID-19 Has Affected Our Nightly Z's

 Amidst these big changes and the looming fear of the virus, the "new normal" has also taken its toll on a vital part of life: sleep.

-An increasing number of people have been reporting sleep disturbances and disruptions since the COVID-19 pandemic began.
-So much so that the rise of disrupted sleep cycles and abnormal sleep patterns following the pandemic has caught the attention of sleep experts and even mental health professionals.
+People reported sleep disturbances and disruptions due to COVID.
+So much so that the rise of disrupted sleep cycles and abnormal sleep patterns following the pandemic caught the attention of sleep experts and even mental health professionals.

-This phenomenon, now called 'Coronasomnia,' has been traced to a number of factors, including:
+This phenomenon, now called 'Coronasomnia,' was traced to a number of factors, including:

 Factors Contributing to Coronasomnia